Donovoi/Bonding/README.md

 When `enable_tun=true`, the client and server forward real IP packets between the local TUN device and UDP.

+### Tunnel IPv4 assignment + anti-spoofing (TUN mode)

+When running in TUN mode, the server can manage multiple clients by assigning each client a unique **virtual IPv4** (“VIP”) inside the tunnel subnet (e.g. `198.18.0.0/24`).

+- The client periodically sends a control message `HELLO` (carried inside the normal UDP tunnel packets).
+- The server responds with `ASSIGN { ipv4, prefix }` (or `NACK { code, message }`).
+- If the client is configured with `tun_ipv4_addr`, it will request that address; the server may accept it or NACK it if it’s already in use or outside the configured tunnel subnet.

+Once the VIP is assigned:

+- **Anti-spoofing**: the server drops client→server data packets whose inner IPv4 source address does not match the session’s assigned VIP.
+- **Multi-client routing**: server→client packets (TUN→UDP) are routed by the inner IPv4 destination address to the matching assigned VIP.
+The server will not “guess” a destination once multiple clients exist.

+Compatibility note: if a client does not send `HELLO`, the server may fall back to implicitly pinning a session’s VIP to the inner IPv4 source address of the first IPv4 packet it sees (best-effort).
+The recommended setup is to configure the server with a tunnel subnet (via `tun_ipv4_addr`/`tun_ipv4_prefix`) and let the client/server handshake allocate the VIP.

 By default, configurations ship with `enable_tun=false` as a safe default.

 ## Tailscale coexistence